-- Ongoing monitoring of the investment performance of the Trust with the investment manager. - Ongoing monitoring of the quality of the services provided to help ensure these meet the needs of our customers. - Continuing investment on the modernisation of our administration platforms to maintain and enhance the level of service we can provide to our customers.
+- Ongoing monitoring of the investment performance of the Trust with the investment manager. - Ongoing monitoring of the quality of the services provided to help ensure these meet the needs of our customers. - Following the modernisation of our administration platforms we will continue to enhance the level of service we can provide to our customers. - Continuing to monitor other funds we manage to ensure any discrepancies between funds that share characteristics with the Trust can be fully justified.

-We will report on our progress against these in our next annual assessment of value.
+We will report on our progress against these in our next annual Assessment of Value.